Camponotus maculatus – Colony with queen and workers

 Decoration: Solid elements not likely to rot in the nest.

-Growth : Swarming: From March to April
+Growth : Swarming: From March to April.

-6 – 8 weeks at 27°C (Egg to larva: approx. 10 -14 days, larva to cocoon: approx. 12 -17 days, cocoon to worker: approx. 21 – 30 days).
-Camponotus maculatus is active mainly from April to September.
+From egg to adult: approx. 6–8 weeks at 27°C (Egg to larva: approx. 10–14 days, larva to cocoon: approx. 12–17 days, cocoon to worker: approx. 21–30 days).

-The queen could live to be 29 years old.
 Adult colony size: Up to 10,000 workers.

-Photos 1: Antstore, following photos: Philip Herbst
+Photos 1: Antstore, next photos: Philip Herbst

 Further information